Statement of Principles

 - The prohibition of any barrier and discrimination to using public transport and the affirmative commitment of all public transport employees to ensure access to the system;

-- The creation of access to public utilities such as restrooms at all central points or nodes of the transportation system for people with disability;
+- The creation of access to public utilities such as restrooms at all central points or nodes of the transportation system for persons with disability;

 - Consideration of how employees with disability get from the final public transportation drop-off to their final destination, whether going to and from the workplace or their homes;